Signed in as:

 This is a FREE program for individuals that are facing financial hardship.

 Our nutrition mission strives to Improve a healthier and more productive lifestyle throughout the community.
 With the help and assistance from our CHWs, we aim to restore the nutritional status of women and children from 0-to 6 years, Adolescent girls and boys, Pregnant Women and Lactating Mothers, as well as, Senior Citizens.
 Healthful eating has many health benefits, such as reducing the risk of heart disease, stroke, obesity, and type 2 diabetes.
 It can also boost a person's mood and provide them with more energy.

 Join our fight against child abuse and domestic violence.
-We are passionately working to bring a crisis centers to the Commonwealth that would house and rescue battered women and children.
+We are passionately working to bring a crisis center to the Commonwealth that would house, and rescue battered women and children.
 Ultimately, we cannot do this without your help.
-Please consider donating TODAY towards our mission to help restore lives to a new normal through love and compassion women and children who are survivors of abuse.
+Please consider donating TODAY towards our mission to help restore lives to a new normal through love and compassion for women and children who are survivors of abuse.